BenIlies/CS394X/README.md

 For specific attacks related to each scenario, refer to the respective "Attacks" folders within each scenario folder.

+#### Zeek Network Monitoring

+In addition to the above attack scenarios and mitigations, the project utilizes Zeek as a network monitoring tool.
+Zeek (formerly known as Bro) is a powerful network analysis framework that operates as an Intrusion Detection System (IDS).
+It enables the monitoring, analysis, and tracking of network traffic in real-time.

+For more details on how Zeek is utilized in this project, refer to the [Zeek](Zeek) folder.

 ## Conclusion

 Through this project, we have explored various OT vulnerabilities and emphasized the importance of implementing effective mitigations.
 Some of the recommended mitigation methods include: